|This page was first published on 15 November 2023 and was last amended on 20 November 2023.

 The Advanced Coursework option provides Bachelor of Economics/Bachelor of Advanced Studies students with the opportunity to broaden and deepen their subject knowledge and conduct a research project.
 Requirements and units of study for advanced coursework in Economics can be found on the Economics advanced coursework units of study page.

 Honours is an additional year (full time) of study on top of a three-year bachelor’s degree.
 It provides students an opportunity to develop research skills in their undergraduate major by undertaking advanced coursework and conducting a supervised but independent research project.
 An honours year adds greater depth to an undergraduate degree and is a pathway to both highly sought-after graduate programs in the public and private sectors, and postgraduate research courses.

-Admission to the honours program is also possible in the third and fourth years; however, the entry criteria are higher for students who take this pathway than for those who begin in the second year.
-Students entering in later years may also be required to complete some units from the second- and third-year honours program.
+Admission to the Honours program is also possible in Years 3 and 4; however, the entry criteria are higher for students who take this pathway than for those who commence in Year 2.
+Students entering in later years may also be required to complete some units from the second- and third-year Honours program.

 The Dalyell stream is a targeted stream for high achievers.
-Students who participate in the Dalyell stream are known as ‘Dalyell Scholars’.
-As a Dalyell Scholar, students have access to curricular and extra-curricular activities.
+Students who participate in the Dalyell stream are known as ‘Dalyell Scholars’ and have access to curricular and extra-curricular activities.

 Dalyell Scholars are required to complete 12 credit points of Dalyell stream units.
 Dalyell stream units emphasise the development of vision, depth of understanding, adaptability, breadth of perspective, societal contribution, and a high level of capability in operating across disciplinary and cultural boundaries.
 Dalyell Scholars may take Dalyell stream units offered by any faculty.

 Additionally, with the permission of the Dalyell Program Director, students have access to enrichment and accelerated units of study that can be completed as electives.

-Students enrolled in the Bachelor of Economics and the Bachelor of Economics/Bachelor of Advanced Studies are required to complete at least 12 credit points in units of study from the Open Learning Environment (OLE), unless they are enrolled in the Dalyell stream, which requires students to complete at least 6 credit points from the OLE.
+Students are required to complete 6 credit points in units of study from the Open Learning Environment, unless they are enrolled in the Dalyell stream.